 Speaking of M2-Black, its depiction is consistent throughout the books, which also helps with the series’ continuity.
 The rare short chapters where we experience things from M2-Black’s perspective are both enlightening and intriguing.
 It clearly has some intelligence, but how much exactly is left an open-ended question.
 This is something else I am eager to discover.

 The series thus far feels very grounded.
 The characters feel authentic and the locations realistic.
-Setting Outbreak in a real hospital (Ben Taub Hospital in Huston Texas) reinforces this.
-There are a number of references to real world pop culture throughout the series as well, such as Pulp Fiction, Daffy Duck and DooM.
+Setting Outbreak in a real hospital (Ben Taub Hospital in Houston Texas) reinforces this.
+There are several references to real-world pop culture throughout the series as well, such as Pulp Fiction, Daffy Duck and DooM.
 These too reinforce the suspension of disbelief.

 The Black series is not for the squeamish or faint of heart.
 The descriptions of the many deaths are suitably graphic, but not excessively so.
 Bodily functions are also mentioned - when Cooley describes a character being scared $h1tless or pi$$ing themselves in fear - he means it literally.
 This too helps the characters feel authentic.
 They are not fearless heroes, nor are they steely-eyed emotionless super-soldiers.
 They are, for the most part, just regular people who have found themselves in the wrong place at the wrong time, and must now try to survive in an extreme situation.

 From a technical perspective, the audio versions are excellent.
-Cooley narrates all the audio versions himself, and does a superb job of making each character distinct and instantly recognisable.
+Cooley narrates all the audio versions himself and he does a superb job of making each character distinct and instantly recognisable.
 The audio version also makes good use of sound effects.
 In particular, reverb is used to indicate a character’s ‘inner voice’.
-Music is also used to great effect for each video’s intro and outtro, which helps maintain the frenetic pace of the books.
+Music is also used to great effect for each video’s intro and outro, which helps maintain the frenetic pace of the books.

 Summary and Scores on the Doors

 So, would I recommend 'The Black' series to fans of techno-thrillers, horror stories, and contemporary Sci-Fi?
-Yes absolutely - unless you just eaten a large meal ;-)

-Stats, links and info:

-New version | Speaking of M2-Black, its depiction is consistent throughout the books, which also helps with the series’ continuity.
-The rare short chapters where we experience things from M2-Black’s perspective are both enlightening and intriguing.
-It clearly has some intelligence, but how much exactly is left an open-ended question.
-This is something else I am eager to discover.

-The series thus far feels very grounded.
-The characters feel authentic and the locations realistic.
-Setting Outbreak in a real hospital (Ben Taub Hospital in Huston Texas) reinforces this.
-There are a number of references to real world pop culture throughout the series as well, such as Pulp Fiction, Daffy Duck and DooM.
-These too reinforce the suspension of disbelief.

-The Black series is not for the squeamish or faint of heart.
-The descriptions of the many deaths are suitably graphic, but not excessively so.
-Bodily functions are also mentioned - when Cooley describes a character being scared $h1tless or pi$$ing themselves in fear - he means it literally.
-This too helps the characters feel authentic.
-They are not fearless heroes, nor are they steely-eyed emotionless super-soldiers.
-They are, for the most part, just regular people who have found themselves in the wrong place at the wrong time, and must now try to survive in an extreme situation.

-From a technical perspective, the audio versions are excellent.
-Cooley narrates all the audio versions himself, and does a superb job of making each character distinct and instantly recognisable.
-The audio version also makes good use of sound effects.
-In particular, reverb is used to indicate a character’s ‘inner voice’.
-Music is also used to great effect for each video’s intro and outtro, which helps maintain the frenetic pace of the books.

-Summary and Scores on the Doors

-So, would I recommend 'The Black' series to fans of techno-thrillers, horror stories, and contemporary Sci-Fi?
-Yes absolutely - unless you just eaten a large meal ;-)
+Yes absolutely - unless you have just eaten a large meal ;-)

 Stats, links and info: